Ella Sheppard

-Ella Sheppard (February 4, 1851 – June 9, 1914) was an American soprano, pianist, composer, and arranger of Negro Spirituals.
+Ella Sheppard (February 4, 1851 – June 9, 1914) was an American soprano, pianist, composer, and arranger of spirituals.
 She was the matriarch of the original Fisk Jubilee Singers of Nashville, Tennessee.
 She also played the organ and the guitar.
 Sheppard was a friend and confidante of African-American activists and orators Booker T. Washington and Frederick Douglass.

 Early life and education

-A direct descendant of Andrew Jackson, Samuella "Ella" Sheppard was born on The Hermitage, Jackson's plantation.
+A direct descendant of the brother of Andrew Jackson, Samuella "Ella" Sheppard was born on The Hermitage, Jackson's plantation.
 Sheppard's father Simon hired himself out as a Nashville liveryman and hack driver.
 This enabled him to earn $1,800 allowing him to pay for his own freedom.
 Sarah Hannah Sheppard, Ella's mother, was promised that her freedom could be purchased by Simon, but the slave mistress reneged on the agreement.
 "Sarah shall never belong to Simon," she declared.
 "She is mine and she shall die mine.
 Let Simon get another wife."
 Fed-up with slave life, Sarah threatened that she'd rather "...take Ella and jump into the river than see her a slave."
 Legend says that Ella's mother took her to the riverbank to carry out the threat, but an elderly slave woman prevented her, saying, "Don’t do it, Honey!
 Don’t you see God’s chariot a-comin’ down from Heaven?
 Let the chariot of the Lord swing low.
 This child is gonna stand before kings and queens!
 The Lord would have need of that child."
 Sarah took the woman's advice, walked back up the hill to slavery with Ella in her arms.
 Fearing the loss of the child, the slave mistress allowed Simon Sheppard to purchase his own daughter for $350.
-When young Ella's mother was sold to a plantation in Mississippi, she stayed with her father in Nashville.
+When Ella was three, Sarah was sold to a plantation in Mississippi, a state that slaves practically never returned from.
+Ella stayed with her father in Nashville.
 He later married another enslaved woman for whom he paid $1,300 to free her.